Deploying the Azure Information Protection scanner to automatically classify and protect files

 To create these applications, follow the instructions in How to label files non-interactively for Azure Information Protection from the admin guide.

-From the Windows Server computer, still signed in with the scanner service account, run Set-AIPAuthentication, specifying the values that you copied from the previous step:
+From the Windows Server computer, if your scanner service account has been granted the Log on locally right for the installation: Sign in with this account and start a PowerShell session.
+Run Set-AIPAuthentication, specifying the values that you copied from the previous step:

 Set-AIPAuthentication -webAppId <ID of the "Web app / API" application> -webAppKey <key value generated in the "Web app / API" application> -nativeAppId <ID of the "Native" application >